-- GSA the allowable gross structural area of the permitted development in square feet.
-The GSA includes all substantially enclosed residential and storage areas, but does not include garages or carports designed for storage of autos. - A = the area of the building site in square feet, the building site is defined by the applicant and may consist of all or a designated portion of the one or more lots comprising the project location.
-All permitted structures must be located within the designated building site. - S the average slope of the building site in percent as calculated by the formula:
+A - the area of the building sits in square feet, the building site is defined by the applicant and may consist of all or a designated portion of the one or more loss comprising the project location.
+All permitted structures must be located within the designated building site.
+5 - the overage slope of the building site is percent at calculated by the formula.
+5 - the overage slope of the building site is percent at calculated by the formula.
+6 - Let UA x 100.
+1 - console interval in feet, at not greater than 25-host intervals, resulting in at least 5 contaxe.
+Blief.
+2 - Intel accumulated length of all contexes of ordered 17° in feet.